erikfilias/erikfilias.github.io/_posts/2021-01-06-My-first-pull-request-using-GitHub-Desktop.markdown

 5. Log in at GitHub Desktop using your username and password.

-## Example: Contribute to an existing repository
+## Contribute to an existing repository

 ### Download a repository on GitHub.com to our machine